Wanda Jean Allen: Gloria Jean Leathers

-Leathers was buried at Green Acres Memorial Gardens Cemetery, Sperry in Tulsa County, Oklahoma.
+Leathers was buried at Green Acres Memorial Gardens Cemetery, located in Sperry, Oklahoma.

 Trial

 The state charged Allen with first-degree murder and announced that it would seek the death penalty.
-Evidence that Leathers had a history of violent conduct, and that she had stabbed a woman to death in Tulsa, Oklahoma in 1979, was central to the self-defense argument at Allen's trial.
-Allen testified that she feared Leathers because she had boasted to her about the killing.
-The defense sought to corroborate this claim with testimony from Leathers' mother, whom Leathers had told about the stabbing.
-However, the prosecution objected, and the court prohibited the introduction of such testimony because it was considered hearsay.
+Evidence that Leathers had a history of violent conduct, and that she had stabbed a woman to death in Tulsa, Oklahoma in 1979, was central to Allen's self-defense argument at her trial.
+Allen testified that she feared Leathers because of her boasting about the 1979 killing.
+The defense sought to corroborate this claim with testimony from Leathers' mother, whom Leathers had told about the fatal stabbing.
+But, the prosecution objected.
+The court prohibited the introduction of such testimony because it was considered hearsay.

 The prosecutor depicted Allen as a remorseless liar.
 The jury found her guilty of first-degree murder and sentenced her to death.

-During the punishment phase the prosecutors argued that Allen should be sentenced to death because she had been previously convicted of a felony involving the use or threat of violence; that she was a continuing threat to society; and she committed the murder to avoid arrest or prosecution.
+During the punishment phase, the prosecutors argued that Allen should be sentenced to death because she had been previously convicted of a felony involving the use or threat of violence; that she was a continuing threat to society; and she committed the murder to avoid arrest or prosecution.
 The jury found that the first two aggravating circumstances existed in Allen's case.

-Her defense presented numerous mitigating circumstances including good relationship with her family, good work habits, and her fear of the victim.
+Her defense presented numerous mitigating circumstance, including a good relationship with her family, good work habits, and her fear of the victim.

-In the sentencing phase the prosecution presented testimony on the circumstances of the death of Dedra Pettus, and compared this previous crime to the death of Leathers.
+In the sentencing phase, the prosecution retrieved details about the circumstances of the death of Dedra Pettus, even comparing that earlier crime to Leathers's death.